killbill/killbill-analytics-plugin/README.md

 By default, the views will use the *converted* amount columns when applicable, which require the `analytics_currency_conversion` table to be populated with currency conversion rates.
 If you are only using one currency, use the non-converted columns instead (`next_mrr` instead of `converted_next_mrr` for example).

+When configuring refreshes via stored procedures, make sure to bump the connection timeout accordingly (`org.killbill.billing.osgi.dao.connectionTimeout`), as it will be used to set the read and query timeouts.

 API
 ---